Ian-Joseph/CleanCity/Tests/test-cases.md

 1. Click interactive elements such as buttons, links, and tabs (e.g., submit a form or open a dropdown).
 2. Measure time between action and visible feedback (e.g., new content appearing, modal opening, confirmation shown).

-**Expected Result:**  The system must show a visible response to each user interaction within 1 second (1000 milliseconds), verified using browser dev tools or stopwatch.
+**Expected Result:**  The system should show a visible response to each user interaction within 1 second (1000 milliseconds)

+**Actual Result:**  The system shows a visible response to each user interaction within 1 second (1000 milliseconds)

 ---